Page saved! You can go back to this later in your Diabetes and Me Close

 Winter can mean you’re not as active if you’re inside a bit more, which can affect your blood sugars and you may find they are above your target range.

-Being active has so many benefits, but it can be particularly helpful in the winter months.
+Being active has many benefits, but it can be particularly helpful in the winter months.
 Exercise can keep you warm, boost your mood, and help with blood flow around the body – not to mention help you manage your blood sugars.

 Try to get out in the natural sunlight – a lunchtime walk can help, or if you're spending more time inside there are lots of ways to keep moving.
 Try climbing the stairs a few times, dancing in the ad breaks while you’re watching TV, or vacuuming the house.